bat/bat/README.md

 ===============================

-The Bayesian Analysis Toolkit is a software analysis package which allows to address the main goals of a typical data anaysis:
+The Bayesian Analysis Toolkit is a software analysis package which allows to address the main goals of a typical data analysis:

  - compare model predictions with data,
  - draw conclusions on the validity of the model as a representation